 Empathy and mirror neurons.
-That’s the topic of this post, originally published in 2009.
+That’s the topic of this post, the first version of which I published in 2009.

-Two videos went “viral” among my Facebook friends this week.
-Both illustrate empathy as an instinctual behavior, potentially linked to “mirror neurons”.
-In one, a baby dances.
-In the other, four babies laugh.
+It was inspired by two videos that went “viral” among my Facebook friends.
+For me, both illustrate empathy as an instinctual behavior, potentially linked to “mirror neurons”.
+In one, a baby dances—mirroring the dancing “Single Ladies.”
+In the other, four babies laugh—contagiously.

 - See two video examples of, potentially, human “mirror neurons” in action

 - Learn a bit about the Italian research team who discovered mirror neurons